-Why should people stay in Loulé during the winter?
+Why should people stay in Loulé during the fall, winter, or spring?

 Loulé is a good snowbird location for anyone trying to avoid the harsh and bleak winters in their hometowns.
 The winter weather, which is mild in the Algarve, is excellent for outdoor activities and exploring the many historical sites, natural parks, and trails as well as golf courses that Loulé has to offer.
 Summers are generally busier which adds an advantage to those visiting it during winters as they can avoid crowds and enjoy the peace that Loulé has to offer.
 The true Portuguese culture and living style of its local population becomes more evident.
 Another highlight of the winter season is the Loulé Carnival which takes place in February and is one of the biggest events of the area.
 It is a colorful affair with music and dancing and everyone from the neighboring areas comes to see it.

 The cool season in Loulé lasts for around 4 months, from mid-November to mid-March with temperature range normally between 15°C (59°F) and 20°C (68°F).
 The warm season in Loulé lasts for 3 months, from mid-June to mid-September, with an average daily high temperature above 26°C (79°F).
 Expect also cloudy and rainy days in the winter, and nights can be cold and chilly.